All Episodes

 It's an open question.

-And that is if the media were go out and start interviewing people about this and delving into why why why do you support Cruz or why do you support Trump or what if they kept digging, and the media won't, because they don't understand it either.
+And that is if the media would go out and start interviewing people about this and delving into why do you support Cruz or why do you support Trump or what if they kept digging and the media won't because they don't understand it either.

-Media they all these people aren't the government is loved by the Democrats.
+All these people, the government is loved by the Democrats.

 The media loves government.